John Ely (baseball): Miami University

-Professional baseball
+Professional career

 Chicago White Sox

 Ely was drafted by the Chicago White Sox in the third round of the 2007 MLB Draft.
 He began his professional career with the Great Falls White Sox in the Pioneer League.
-He appeared in 13 games for Great Falls, compiling a 6-1 record and a 3.86 ERA, and striking out 56 batters in 56 innings pitched.
-In 2008, he played with the Winston-Salem Warthogs in the Carolina League, appearing in 27 games, compiling a 10-12 record, 4.71 ERA, and 134 strikeouts in 145 1/3 innings pitched.
+He appeared in 13 games for Great Falls, compiling a 6–1 record and a 3.86 ERA, and striking out 56 batters in 56 innings pitched.
+In 2008, he played with the Winston-Salem Warthogs in the Carolina League, appearing in 27 games, compiling a 10–12 record, 4.71 ERA, and 134 strikeouts in 145 1/3 innings pitched.

-In 2009 with the Birmingham Barons of the Southern League he was 14-2 with a 2.82 ERA in 27 starts with 125 strikeouts in 156-1/3 inning pitched.
+In 2009 with the Birmingham Barons of the Southern League he was 14–2 with a 2.82 ERA in 27 starts with 125 strikeouts in 156-1/3 inning pitched.

 Los Angeles Dodgers

 Prior to the 2010 season, Ely was traded to the Los Angeles Dodgers (along with Jon Link) for outfielder Juan Pierre.
 He was assigned to the starting rotation for the AAA Albuquerque Isotopes.
-He compiled a 2-1 record in three starts for the Isotopes, striking out 12 batters in 18 innings with a 3.00 ERA.
+He compiled a 2–1 record in three starts for the Isotopes, striking out 12 batters in 18 innings with a 3.00 ERA.

 On April 28, 2010, Ely received his first Major League callup when he was added to the Dodgers roster and started for the team against the New York Mets.
 He allowed five runs in six innings in his debut.
 In his second career start, on May 6, Ely allowed only four hits and one run in 6 2/3 innings against the Milwaukee Brewers.
 After Ely's performance against the Brewers, the Chicago Sun-Times wrote that Ely was "a genuine pride of the South Side" and "a human wrecking ball" for the Dodgers.

 In his third start, on May 11, 2010, Ely was credited with his first win, allowing two runs, six hits and no walks and striking out six in six innings against the Arizona Diamondbacks.
 Ely was credited with his second win a week later against the Houston Astros.
-Ely threw 7 innings, allowing 5 hits and only 2 runs.
-He struck out 8 and walked no batters.
+Ely threw seven innings, allowing five hits and only two runs.
+He struck out eight and walked no batters.
 Ely was the first Dodger to do so since Sandy Koufax.
 After winning his third straight decision against the Detroit Tigers on May 22, 2010, Dodgers Manager Joe Torre said, "He's certainly, as Yogi would say, making himself necessary."